md-zaman/docker-learning/Mosh/Readme.md.txt

 2. docker push
     docker push zamanmd/react-app:1
     - pushes the image to docker hub
     - docker pushes each layer at a time.
-So the first timee it pushes it takes some time then later it becomes quick assuming we have not changed our application dependencies.
+So the first time it pushes it takes some time then later it becomes quick assuming we have not changed our application dependencies.